Goat Story: Plot

-Thanks to his classmates' frequent ridicule, he succumbs to the lure and then picks up a grey tolar in Faust's house to pay for his classmates' drinks and fit in with his peers.
+Thanks to his classmates' frequent ridicule, Matthew succumbs to the lure and picks up a grey tolar in Faust's house to pay for his classmates' drinks and fit in with his peers.
 However, they deceive him and destroy the plans to the Astronomical Clock while they are unguarded.
 The unsuspecting Matthew gives the ruined plans back to Master Hanuš.
-The Prague councillors discover the damaged plans, and demand punishment of the problem.
+The Prague councillors discover the damaged plans, and demand punishment for Matthew.
 Matthew is placed in a pillory for one day.
-Because he never knows what he did wrong, he plans to take revenge on Master Hanuš.
-When Master Hanuš and Jemmy complete the Astronomical Clock, they get no respect or recognition.
+Because he does not know what he did wrong, he plans to take revenge on Master Hanuš.
+When Master Hanuš and Jemmy finally complete the Astronomical Clock, they get no respect or recognition.

-The Chinese ask Master Hanuš to make an astronomical clock in their city, too.
-Matthew glimpses this discussion, who meanwhile signed his contract with Satan.
+The Chinese government asks Master Hanuš to make an Astronomical Clock in their city, too.
+Matthew glimpses this discussion, but meanwhile signs a contract with Satan.

-He writes a letter to Prague councillors explaining to them that Hanuš is a traitor.
+Matthew writes a letter to Prague councillors explaining to them that Hanuš is a traitor.
 The mayor entrusts the executioner Mydlář to cut out Hanuš's eyes.
 Hanuš wants to take revenge for this violence, and ruins his own astronomical clock by sabotaging the gears.
 Jemmy, as his assistant, is commissioned to fix the astronomical clock under Katie's threat of being executed if he fails to do so in time.
 Jemmy fixes the astronomical clock at the last minute but arrives at the gallows too late, and Katie has been hanged already.

 Jemmy is at a church praying to God to give Katie back to him.
 It is at that moment that Katie comes into the church.
 Later, it is revealed that Jemmy's goat disguised herself as Katie, and was hanged in her place.
-As the goat falls from the gallows, it is revealed that she had an iron tube in her throat the whole time, and it meant her neck was never snapped and survived the hanging.
+As the goat falls from the gallows, it is revealed that she had an iron tube in her throat the whole time, meaning her neck was never snapped and she survived the hanging.